How to Start a Personal Training Business

 Personal trainers help clients to meet a variety of fitness and health goals.
 Trainers may specialize in certain areas, like strength training or weight loss, and deliver customized guidance and support to help clients on their fitness journey.
 Often, personal trainers work with clients one-on-one, but they may also offer group classes.
 Working with a personal trainer gives clients access to workout programs tailored to their fitness levels, needs, and goals, delivering an advantage over taking group courses or working out in the gym on their own.

 In many cases, personal trainers may freelance at or be employed by a gym.
 They may also take an independent route, building their own training business and establishing their own client roster.
 Most travel to meet clients, and some offer training within clients’ homes.
 Trainers enjoy scheduling flexibility but may need to accommodate clients’ schedules, which can mean working on nights and weekends.

 According to IBIS World, the personal training industry experienced a steady 2.4% growth from 2015 to 2020.
 This growth was partially driven by an increased interest in and demand for weight loss and customized workout programs.
 An increase in per capita disposable income and a reduction in the unemployment rate allowed more people to pursue personal training.
 It’s expected that a continued rise in disposable income will continue to drive industry growth through 2025.

 As of 2020, the personal training industry was a $10 billion industry.
 The 739,603 businesses in existence employed 747,365 people.
 While lower-cost do-it-yourself courses and training programs created competition, personal training offers a unique personalized experience and accountability that attracts clients.

 Many trends are shaping the personal training industry, and trainers need to keep up with these trends to continue to appeal to clients.
-According to the U.S. News & World Report, personal training is increasingly offered online.
-Trainers now offer online sessions where clients can work out on their own schedules without any worry about having to get to the gym.
+According to the U.S. News & World Report, personal training is increasingly offered as online training.
+Trainers now offer online personal training sessions where clients can work out on their own schedules without any worry about having to get to the gym.